-For years and years, I promised my classes in literature and writing that I’d make a summer and/or lifetime reading list for them.
+For years, I promised my classes in literature and writing that I’d make a summer and/or lifetime reading list for them.
 One semester, I finally did it.
 The results are below for any enterprising student who wants good reading.
-I made this list for students in an introductory course to English studies for majors and minors; consequently, it reflects my sense of what today’s English undergraduates are expected to read.
-This document is not intended to be a definitive canon, and its pedagogical characteristics may render it obnoxious to the connoisseur.
+I made this list in 2014 for students in an introductory course to English studies for majors and minors; consequently, it reflects my sense of what today’s English undergraduates are expected to read.
+This document is not intended to be a definitive canon.
 It represents both my own (informed) tastes and, more importantly, my quasi-objective sense of the “compromise canon” promulgated by American English departments in the wake of the first wave of the culture wars.
 It could therefore be criticized by all camps in those wars—what couldn’t?—and my bias toward modern fiction is probably clear.
-But I wrote this to communicate and inspire pleasure in complex reading.
-In that spirit, enjoy if you’re able!
+Nevertheless, I wrote this to communicate and inspire pleasure in complex reading.
+In that spirit, enjoy!

 [Note: This is not meant to be a definitive list of “great books,” but only a selection of works mentioned in class, offered with explanations for those who want some guidance to the labyrinth of western literature our course only began to explore, from ancient Greece to postcolonialism and postmodernism.
-Many worthy books might have been included; exclusions signify no judgment—sometimes they signify only my own lamentable inexperience.
+Many worthy books might have been included; exclusions signify no judgment—sometimes they signify only my own inexperience.
 For most works in other languages, I have made translation recommendations; these should be taken with a grain of salt, as I am not a competent linguist but simply a reporter on reading experiences I have enjoyed.]

 The Odyssey, Homer.